AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Click the **[!UICONTROL Assign Class]** button
   ![Create new Class](assets/schemas-productClass.png)
 1. Name the schema `Luma Product Catalog Schema`
-1. Add a new mixin with the following fields:
+1. Add a new mixin called `Luma Product Catalog Mixin` with the following fields:
-   1. productName: String
+   1. productName: Product Name: String
-   1. productCategory: String
+   1. productCategory: Product Category: String
-   1. productColor: String
+   1. productColor: Product Color: String
-   1. productSku: String | Required
+   1. productSku: Product SKU: String | Required
-   1. productSize: String
+   1. productSize: Product Size: String
-   1. productPrice: Double
+   1. productPrice: Product Price: Double
 1. Save the schema

 Your new schema should look like this:
   ![Product Schema](assets/schemas-productSchema.png)

-The next step is to define the relationship between the two ExperienceEvent schemas and the `Luma Product Catalog Schema`.
-There are a few additional steps that need to be taken in the next lesson before we can define the relationship.
+The next step is to define the relationship between the two ExperienceEvent schemas and the `Luma Product Catalog Schema`, however there are a few additional steps that we need to take in the next lesson before we can do that.

 ## Additional Resources